Supporting Academic Excellence

 Upgraded facilities where students can comfortably focus on their studies.
 Physical set up will include workstations and a space for students to collaborate.

-A tutor/educator will be responsible to help establish routines, advocate for our students, and guide them with time management.
+An administrator will be responsible to help establish routines, advocate for our students, and guide them with time management.

 Special Education Consultant available when requested to provide support to students who have identified learning needs.